budgie-media-player/budgie-media-player/README.md

-Simple Music Player using GTK3.10.
-Tries to be pretty.
-Probably not very useful for some time yet.
-Written in C. Now supports video.
+Simple Music Player using GTK3.10 written in C

 See http://ikeydoherty.github.io/music-player/ for roadmap and features